Guitar Queer-O: Cultural references

 The celebrities that the boys meet at the party are real-life Colorado celebrities: KDVR news anchor Ron Zapollo (though he is recognized as being from "channel 4", where he had not worked since the late 1980s), American Furniture Warehouse President Jake Jabs, and diamond mogul Tom Shane.

 Jay Cutler, the then-quarterback for the Denver Broncos, was insulted by Stan in the episode ("You kind of suck, but my dad says you might be good some day").
 Cutler himself responded lightheartedly, saying "I thought it was funny.
 They can make fun of me if they want to."

 Stan's new Guitar Hero partner, Thad, saying "I quit!
 I quit, I quit, I quit!" is a reference to the film That Thing You Do!.

 Stan's manager Charles Kincaid is a reference to Reuben Kincaid of The Partridge Family and even looks like him, while the record company executive is a reference to The Colonel James from the film Boogie Nights.

-Stan asks his new partner to play John the Fisherman, written by theme song artist Primus.
+Stan asks his new partner to play Jordan and John the Fisherman, written by guitarist Buckethead and theme song artist Primus, respectively.